peastman/statmech/source/friction.rst

 For example, electrical resistance is really just another type of friction.
 If you run a current through a conductor, a force resists the motion of the electrons, and the conductor becomes warmer.

-Friction is such a universal part of our experience, it seems like it must be a fundamental part of the laws of nature.
+Friction is such a universal part of our experience, it seems like it must reflect something fundamental in the laws of nature.
 Yet if you look at the basic equations of classical or quantum mechanics, there is no sign of friction.
 A single isolated particle will continue forever moving in a straight line without slowing down.
 If two particles collide, they bounce away from each other with just as much energy as they started with.
 Friction, it appears, only happens to